kevin218/Eureka/docs/source/quickstart.rst

     -  A script to run the pipeline, ``run_eureka.py``.

 3.2  To set up a run, first decide which stage you want to start with.
 For example, if you download Stage 2 data, you will start with ``Eureka!`` Stage 3.
-For an overview of the stages, see FIXME.

 Next, add an event label to the ecf filenames.
 If you're working with data for WASP-39b, the event label could be ``wasp39b``.
 Modify the file names of the templates that are appropriate for your stage and instrument mode.
 For example, if you're starting with Stage 2 NIRSPec data, you would update the following filenames: